lavanet/lava/docs/proposals/001-proposal-template.md

 For example, consider
 both security and how this will impact the larger Kubernetes ecosystem.

-Consider including folks that also work outside your immediate sub-project.
+Consider including folks who also work outside your immediate sub-project.

 ### Upgrade / Downgrade Strategy